Fires draw us in. The centre of camp they are a place to gather, cook and warm. They create home when away from home.

 There are endless options and accessories for cooking on the firepit.
 The bridge fits on top and is a platform for either a grill or hotplate.
 We use the grill lots, and love to cook our steaks, sausages, kebabs and vegetables straight on top.
 The grill also holds pots well and we often cook over the flames like this instead of using our gas stove.
 The bridge has different height settings, so with welding gloves on we can adjust the heat easily.
 There is also a tripod available for hanging pots above and even a pizza oven that fits on top!

 With restrictions or scarce timber in coastal areas we are increasingly choosing to carry firewood on many of our trips.
 One of the biggest benefits of our fire pit is how frugle it is with firewood.
 On a couple of recent trips a bag of hard wood lasted us for a whole week.
 A decent ground fire would easily use this same amount of timber in one night!

 For us it has meant beautiful fires on trips when we may otherwise have gone without.

-One of the downsides to campfires in general is the wake of rocks and coals that are often left behind.
-We are advocates of the Leave No Trace principles, and our fire pit makes clean up easy.
-We aim to burn forearm sized logs that leave behind fine ash rather than coals.
+One of the downsides to campfires, in general, is the wake of rocks and coals that are often left behind.
+We are advocates of the Leave No Trace principles, and our fire pit makes it easy to minimise the impacts of campfires.
+We aim to burn forearm-sized logs that leave behind fine ash rather than coals.
 In the morning we find some place discrete and dig a hole.
 We then simply carry the fire pit over and tip in the remaining ash and bury it.

-The other benefit of a fire pit is that the fire is up off the ground.
-Fragile surface are less likely to be damaged and there is an optional base plate that assist even more with this.
+The other benefit of the Snow Peak Fire Pit is that the fire is up off the ground.
+The fragile surface is less likely to be damaged and there is an optional base plate that assists even more with this.
 Being partially contained the fire is also less likely to spread.

-The Snow Peak fire pit has, for us, made the wonderful experience of campfires better.
-These great pieces of gear are available from our friends at Drifta.
+The Snow Peak Fire Pit has, for us, made the wonderful experience of campfires better.